MicrosoftDocs/defender-docs/defender-endpoint/demonstration-behavior-monitoring.md

   sudo bash BM_test.sh
   ```

-The result will show you:
+The result shows:

 zsh: killed      sudo bash BM_test.sh

-1. The file has been quarantined by Defender for Endpoint on Mac.
+1. The file was quarantined by Defender for Endpoint on Mac.
 Use the following command to list all the detected threats:

 ```bash
 mdatp threat list
 ```

-The result will show you:
+The result shows:

-Id: "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
+ID: "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"

-Name: Behavior:MacOS/MacOSChangeFileTest
+Name: Behavior: MacOS/MacOSChangeFileTest

 Type: "behavior"